sena92/php-starter/README.md

 # PHP Starter

-A starting point for simple PHP tasks when you don't want to use framework.
+A starting point for simple PHP tasks when you don't need to use framework.
 No third party.

 Notice: Still in development phase